pyamsoft/pstate-frequency/README.md

 pstate-frequency is only able to offer "suggestions" as to what
 frequency should be run, not make strict rules.

+##### x86_energy_perf_policy

 Additional control may be achieved through the use of the
 x86_energy_perf_policy or equivalent binaries.
 Setting the
 x86_energy_perf_policy to the 'normal' mode can help pstate-frequency
 maintain stricter control of CPU frequencies, and this can sometimes
 help in keeping frequencies under control after system suspend and resume.

 ### Additional Notes

 If you are attempting to use the udev rule but pstate-frequency fails to
-change the frequencies when the power state has changed, please open an issue
+change the frequencies when the power state has changed, udev may be failing
-on GitHub.
-I believe this is an issue that is due to the way udev lays out the
-structures of certain systems requiring a different or additional udev rule
-to function properly.
-This new rule can only be instated after a large amount
-of testing, and any help that you could provide by stating your system as well
-as any output you get when running **udevadm monitor** would be of great help.
+to notice your change of power source.
+Please read and understand the udev
+rule included in the assets directory, before attempting to create a work
+around rule for your particular system.
+Should you succeed in creating a
+working udev rule for your system, please feel free to submit it to the
+main project as a pull request on GitHub.

 ## Questions